fgaz/fgaz.github.io/_drafts/hsoc-cabal-new-build-status-update-1.md

 Time flies!
 The Haskell Summer of Code is over, and this is my first and last status update.
 Last in the HSoC, but not in the project, as you'll see later.

-My project was to bring `new-build` to an usable state, hopefully replacing the old commands.
+My goal was to bring `new-build` to a usable state, to eventually replace the old commands.

 ## What has been done